Academic capital: Effect

 On an individual level, academic capital influences and informs several important aspects of life.
 In the most basic sense, academic capital is strongly tied to earning potential.
 Individuals with only a high school diploma, on average, make over $20,000 less annually than individuals with an undergraduate degree, according to the U.S. Bureau of Labor Statistics.
 For individuals who do not have a high school diploma, opportunities for monetary earning fall below $30,000 less than those with an undergraduate degree.

-Whereas the biggest stepping stone to attain a higher paying career used to be an undergraduate degree, the common discussion in today’s market is the devalued status of a Bachelor’s degree.
-A Bachelor’s degree no longer holds the same academic capital it used to, and holding such a degree no longer entitles one to the same job opportunities and income possibilities it used to.
+Whereas the biggest stepping stone to attain a higher paying career used to be an undergraduate degree, the common discussion in today's market is the devalued status of a Bachelor's degree.
+A Bachelor's degree no longer holds the same academic capital it used to, and holding such a degree no longer entitles one to the same job opportunities and income possibilities it used to.
 Government statistics reveal that over the past 8 years, the average weekly earnings of individuals with bachelor's degrees have actually decreased, in relation to inflation, by nearly 2%.
 Therefore, many individuals are studying beyond four-year institutions in order to increase their capital and ultimately their income.
 When compared to an individual with a bachelor's degree, an individual with a graduate degree makes, on average, nearly $75,000 more annually.

-In broader terms, a person’s academic capital affects his or her career opportunities and ultimately his or her career decisions.
+In broader terms, a person's academic capital affects their career opportunities and ultimately their career decisions.
 Again, with the diminished status of an undergraduate degree, individuals need to attend further schooling in order to increase their academic capital and their opportunities in the job market.
-Academic capital doesn't influence only one's final career choice, but also influences a person’s social standing and clout.
+Academic capital doesn't influence only one's final career choice, but also influences a person's social standing and clout.
 Holding a doctoral degree or graduate degree earns a person a certain social esteem that those with only a high school diploma often do not receive.
-It also affects a person’s social networking, as those with higher education have had access and exposure to others following similar paths.
-It will affect where a person lives (due both to financial opportunities and social networking) and, ultimately, where his or her children go to school, creating a cyclical, interwoven relationship between schooling and social status.
+It also affects a person's social networking, as those with higher education have had access and exposure to others following similar paths.
+It will affect where a person lives (due both to financial opportunities and social networking) and, ultimately, where their children go to school, creating a cyclical, interwoven relationship between schooling and social status.